yuneun92/LangChain-OpenTutorial/docs/08-Embedding/08-MultiModalEmbeddings.md

 ## Image Similarity Search with Image

-`Image Similarity Search with Image` finds the image in the image dataset that most relates to a given `Image query`.
+`Image Similarity Search with Image` finds the image in the image dataset that most relates to a given `image query`.

-We will use `Cosine Similarity` for calculation of similarity.
+We will use **cosine similarity** for calculation of similarity.

-Because `Cosine Similarity` is commonly used in image similarity search.
+Because **cosine Similarity** is commonly used in image similarity search.

 ### Steps